 - Anywhere and Anytime Access

 A significant B2B SaaS advantage of any time, anywhere access to business applications also has an underlying security concern.
 Typically, employees, access business data using their smart devices or laptops in public or open networks.
-Some users may completely disregard security policies and access business applications from a shared or an unsecured device.
+Some users may completely disregard security policies and access business applications from a shared or unsecured device.
+Businesses navigating these challenges often work closely with B2B marketing agencies, which can help streamline customer communications and foster trust through transparent security practices.

 Open networks and the proliferation of smart devices have made the endpoints insecure, which exposes sensitive business data and applications to expose to threats, as they are no longer within a controlled periphery.